MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/client-credentials.md

 ### Using client secrets

 In MSAL Python client credentials are similar to what they are in ADAL Python, except that the client credentials are passed as a parameter at the application construction.
-In this case client secret is passed as an parameter.
+In this case client secret is passed as a parameter.
 Then, once the confidential client application is constructed, `acquire_token_for_client` is called with scope as parameter.

 ## Client Credentials with certificate